Half Square Triangle Rag Quilt

 Cutting the 5″ x 5″ Batting Squares:

-Secure a straight edge to cut from (same steps as the fabric squares).
+First secure a straight edge to cut from (same steps as the fabric squares).

-Cut a 5″ strip the width of the batting.
+Next cut a 5″ strip the width of the batting.

-Cut the 5″ strip into 5″ squares of batting.
+Finally cut the 5″ strip into 5″ squares of batting.

-Remember, this quilt requires 117 5″ x 5″ batting squares.
+Remember, this quilt requires 117 of the 5″ x 5″ batting squares.

 Creating the Half Square Triangles:

-For EACH Half Square Triangle (HST), ONE Color #1 and ONE Color #2 square (7″ x 7″) are needed.
+Now for EACH Half Square Triangle (HST), ONE Color #1 and ONE Color #2 square (7″ x 7″) are needed.

 Getting ready to mark the fabric for the half square triangle Hope Corner Farm

-On one of the blocks (I used the gray because the lines will show up better) mark lines 1/2″ to each side of the diagonal.
+First on one of the blocks (I used the gray because the lines will show up better) mark lines 1/2″ to each side of the diagonal.

 Marking the block to create the half square triangle Hope Corner Farm